Azure/Azure-Sentinel/Functions/Office365-Msgtrace/readme.md

 ---

-# Ingesting Office 365 Message Traces to Sentinel
+# Ingesting Office 365 Message Traces to Azure Sentinel

 Implementing this script as part of an Azure Function will allow you to ingest Office 365 Message traces to Log Analytics.